About the Hung Chang and Anchen Lin Fund

 In 2011, she started the Jimmy Lin Entrepreneurship Scholarship for 10 ECE graduate students yearly, who earned their undergraduate degree at Jiao Tong University, Lin’s alma mater, and from campuses both in China as well as in Taiwan.
 She also donated Prof. Lin’s papers, patents, and memorials to University Archives at Hornbake Library for future generation of researchers.

-In 2012, her latest gift is to fund the Dr. Jimmy Lin Conference Room in the A. V. Williams Building, featuring a timeline of his inventions and how they benefited our everyday life, to further inspire future generation of students to follow in his footsteps.
+In 2012, she gifted the Dr. Jimmy Lin Conference Room in the A. V. Williams Building, featuring a timeline of his inventions and how they benefited our everyday life, to further inspire future generation of students to follow in his footsteps.
 Ms. Anchen Lin's continued generosity has enabled the Lin Endowment to be recognized as a $1 Million Dollar Donor.